Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Human Evaluation

 \subsection{Results of Human Evaluation}

-Finally, we find that 457 out of 1500 (32.6\%) summaries contain at least one of the five problems.
-Out of all the summaries, 60 (4\%) summaries contain incorrect coreferences, 232 (15.5\%) summaries have incomplete coreferences, 18 (1.2\%) summaries have incorrect discourses, 164 (10.9\%) have incomplete discourses, and 74 (4.9\%) summaries are misleading.
+Finally, we find that 484 out of 1600 (30.3\%) summaries contain at least one of the five problems.
+63 (3.9\%) summaries contain incorrect coreferences, 247 (15.4\%) summaries have incomplete coreferences, 18 (1.1\%) summaries have incorrect discourses, 171 (10.7\%) have incomplete discourses, and 79 (4.9\%) summaries are misleading.
 The error breakdowns for each system are illustrated in Figure~\ref{fig:error}.
-Note that one summary can have multiple problems.
-That's why the Oracle (discourse) system in Figure~\ref{fig:error} has more than 100 errors.
+Note that one summary can have multiple problems, hence why Oracle (discourse) in Figure~\ref{fig:error} has more than 100 errors.

 The nature of different models makes them have different chances to create unfaithfulness problems.
 For example, the Lead3 system has the least number of problems because the first three sentences of the document usually have an intact discourse, except in a few cases it requires one more sentence to complete the discourse.
 In contrast, the two Oracle systems have the most problems.
 The Oracle model often extracts sentences from the middle part of the document, i.e., having a higher chance to cause dangling anaphora or discourse linking.
 The Oracle (discourse) model contains the most number of incorrect discourses because concatenating element discourse units together increases the risk of misleading context.
+Furthermore, better systems w.r.t ROUGE scores do not necessarily mean that the summaries are more faithful; the latest system Histruct+ still contains many unfaithfulness errors, indicating the need to specifically address such faithfulness issues.

-\citet{cao2018faithful} show that about 30\% abstractive summaries generated for CNN/DM \cite{hermann2015teaching} are not entailed by the source.
-Also on CNN/DM, the FRANK benchmark \cite{pagnoni-etal-2021-understanding} finds that about 42\% abstractive summaries are unfaithful, including both entity/predicate errors and coreference/discourse/grammar errors.
+\citet{cao2018faithful} show that about 30\% abstractive summaries generated for CNN/DM are not entailed by the source.
+Also on CNN/DM, FRANK \cite{pagnoni-etal-2021-understanding} finds that about 42\% abstractive summaries are unfaithful, including both entity/predicate errors and coreference/discourse/grammar errors.
 Compared to these findings, extractive summarization apparently has fewer issues.
 We do note, however, that the quantity is not negligible, i.e., extractive $\neq$ faithful.
-For example, HeterGraph, one of the state-of-the-art systems, produces 24 unfaithfulness problems out of 100 summaries, which is not a small percentage.